mzuther/StempelWerk/README.md

 ### `root_dir`

-Path to root directory.
+Path to root directory, relative to the current working directory.
 All other paths are relative to this directory.
 This keeps setting up paths simple, and allows you to call StempelWerk from anywhere.

 ### `template_dir`